Felix-ai/life_insurance_prediction/README.md

 ### Sample Estimator
 ![alt text](tree.png "Sample Estimator")

+The time period between death and burial is signicant in determining whether a particular family is asking for a fundraiser.

+The county where one will be burried also weighs in on whether individuals from that region will seek a fundraiser.

 The objective was to determine whether an obituary will explicitly request for fund raising (yes/no).
 This translates to a binary classification task.